cdnnnn/cdn/file.md

   flex: 1;
   min-height: 0;
   display: grid;
-  grid-template-columns: 280px 1fr;
+  grid-template-columns: 300px 1fr;
   gap: 0;
   overflow: hidden;
 }

 // ---------------------------------------------------------------------------
-// LEFT RAIL — jump-to links (no disabled states, everything is reachable)
+// LEFT RAIL — "living timeline" stepper.
+Gradient markers, a filled
+// connector line that lights up as sections complete, card-style rows
+// that lift and glow on hover/done — jump to any section, any time.
 // ---------------------------------------------------------------------------
 .rail {
   display: flex;